Skip to main content

 ActorRole

-ClientA company that rents AI agents to automate work
+ClientA company that uses AI agents to automate work

 Agent templates vs sessions

-An agent template is the marketplace listing — it describes what the agent does, how much it costs per hour, and what tools it has.
+An agent template is the catalog listing — it describes what the agent does, its capabilities, and its tools.
 Think of it like a product listing.
-A session is a live rental — one client using one agent template in real time.
-A single template can power many concurrent sessions.
+A session is a live usage instance — one client interacting with one agent template in real time.
+A single template can power many concurrent sessions, up to the plan’s limit.

 Message flow

-When a client sends a message in a session, it travels through the platform to the builder’s infrastructure and back:
+When a client sends a message in a session, it travels through the platform to the agent’s infrastructure and back:

 Client browser